The University of Cambridge

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

 Cambridge is a collegiate university – made up of various academic faculties and departments, and a number of colleges.
-This means that, as well as being part of the wider university, you’re also part of a smaller college community that ensures its members are supported and valued.
+This means that, as well as being part of the wider university, you’re also part of a smaller college community.

 Each undergraduate student at the university is assigned an academic tutor – a Director of Studies (DoS) – who’s there to oversee academic progress and welfare, and has access to a personal tutor who provides pastoral support and can advise on personal and financial matters.